AAFC-Bioinfo-AAC/quick-start-guide/Guides/GPSC_guide.md

 - `%a` corresponds to the job's array index value.

 More indepth information can be found [here](https://slurm.schedmd.com/job_array.html).

+### GPU usage
+Jobs on the GPSC can be run using CPUs or GPUs.
+GPUs excel in handling parallel computations compared to CPUs.
+For some tools to run optimally, they should request GPU usage when submitted.
+To do this, when submitting a SLURM job, users can use the `--gres=gpu:[number_of_gpus]` or `--gpus-per-task=[number_of_gpus]` options along with the `gpu_a100` partition.
+Not all GPSC clusters have access to GPUs.
+If you wish to incorporate them into your workflow, please ensure you are on the `gpsc7` cluster.
+It is equipped with a maximum of 48 NVIDIA DGX A100s in total, 8 per compute core.
+More information on the gpsc7 cluster's resources can be found [here](https://portal.science.gc.ca/confluence/display/SCIDOCS/gpsc7).

 ## FAQs
 ### How do I check my group membership?